 These include real fur, mohair, and angora.

-Our Goal: 30% sustainable wool in 2024.
-In 2023, 10% of wool used in outer fabric came from sustainable sources.
+Our goal: 30% more sustainable wool in 2025.
+In 2024, 16% of the wool in the main material came from more sustainable sources.

 Our Animal Welfare Policy prohibits the use of feathers and down from live plucking and from geese raised for force-fattening.